h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 #####
 Consider Taking Polls and Q&A

-Sometimes a question answerd to an art student, could mean a lot to them, therefore, **_create value_** for them.
+Sometimes a question answered to an art student, could mean a lot to them, therefore, **_create value_** for them.
 So why not doing that time to time?
 Also since we're interested in other people's opinions as social beings, _taking polls_ and asking your audience for their opinion about various subjects would keep everyone happy and curiosities satisfied!

 ##### Sharing Playlists, Watchlists, Must-Play Video Games